Six of The Best Children's Books From Bubs to 7yrs+

-“It’s mine, mine, mine – go away!”
-We love this book in our house.
-It’s a humorous tale of the dog who wouldn’t share.
-The illustrations are just fantastic – you can’t miss the bulgy eyes and flat nose staring out from the front cover.
-Aaron Blabey is a tremendously talented artist and has done a range of books for children.
+We absolutely love the Pig the Pug books in our house.
+The original story is a humorous tale of the dog who wouldn’t share and the illustrations are just fantastic – you can’t miss the bulgy eyes and flat nose staring out from the front cover!
+Aaron Blabey is a tremendously talented artist and has done a range of Pig the Pug books for children.

 3 – 6 years

 1. Puffling by Margaret Wild, Illustrations by Julie Vivas

 Puffling by Margaret Wild shows how love helps you grow courageous and ready to tackle the world.
 An excellent story to use for ‘firsts’ to ease children into new situations and relationships.
 The dynamite team of Margaret Wild and Julie Vivas are staples for any collection of must-read children’s stories.